 We take very seriously our responsibility to the people who drive our business forward and the wider communities where we operate.
-For us, CSR begins at home where the first commitment in our quest to be a socially responsible business is to our people.
+For us, being a responsible business begins at home where the first commitment in our quest to be a socially responsible business is to our people.
 This is all focused around our values.

 We are also involved in supporting local communities!
 Some of the activities we have taken part of to raise funds and awareness include:

-- The brilliant Social Enteprise Invisible Cities (Edinburgh), who trains people affected by homelessness to become walking tour guides of their own city and offer these alternative tours to tourists and locals, use Bright Purple office space for their weekly team meetings and training while they establish their business.
-We have been lucky enough to go on a trial tour themed around Leith and Trainspotting with one of the trainee tour guides and we are so excited to see the enterprise grow!
+- The brilliant Social Enteprise Invisible Cities used Bright Purple office space for their weekly team meetings and training while they were establishing their business.
+They train people affected by homelessness to become walking tour guides of their own cities and offer these alternative tours to tourists and locals.
+We have been lucky enough to go on a trial tour themed around Leith and Trainspotting with one of the trainee tour guides.

 We hosted the Inspiring Youth Event with UK Army veteran Jaco van Gass which was staged before an audience of aspiring young people, looking for advice and guidance to help them develop their careers